I first decided that we’d go on a Nordics trip back in December.

 I’ve been wanting to go to Iceland for a while now, but from Australia, it’s a b*tch to get there.
 The two countries are literally on opposite points of the globe.

 Luckily I now live in NYC, which means Iceland is only a 5 hour flight away!
-Robert and I will fly from New York to Reykjavik, where we’ll spend 5 days driving around the west and south of this incredibly scenic country.
+Robert and I will fly from New York to Reykjavik, where we’ll spend 5 days doing road trips around the west and south of this incredibly scenic country.

-As someone who thoroughly enjoys taking photos of naturally beautiful places, I’m pretty damn excited for this part of the trip!
+As someone who thoroughly enjoys photography in naturally beautiful places, I’m pretty damn excited for this part of our summer trip!

 From Reykjavik we fly into Copenhagen.
 We weren’t even going to include Denmark on this trip, but the flights were cheap and conveniently timed so we decided, why not spend a few days exploring the Danish capital.